Relation as the Essence of Existence

 <dnr:algorithm name="PatternRecognition">

-<dnr:role value="Analyzing relationships between mathematical entities to find recurring patterns." />
+<dnr:role value="Analyzing relationships to find recurring patterns."/>

 </dnr:algorithm>